romilly/fonny/docs/testing.md

 #### Threading in GUI Tests

-The end-to-end GUI tests use a thread-safe queue-based approach to handle communication between the background serial reading thread and the GUI thread:
+The end-to-end GUI tests use a hybrid approach for communication between the background serial reading thread and the GUI thread:

-1. A thread-safe queue in SerialAdapter stores characters read from the serial port
+1. SerialAdapter reads characters from the serial port in a background thread
-2. A character queue in ForthRepl receives characters
+2. Characters are directly passed to the ForthRepl's handle_character method
+3. ForthRepl places these characters in a thread-safe queue
-3. The GUI polls the queue on the main thread using guizero's `repeat()` method
+4. The GUI polls this queue on the main thread using guizero's `repeat()` method
-4. Characters are accumulated in a buffer and displayed when complete lines are received
+5. Characters are accumulated in a buffer and displayed when complete lines are received
+6. The GUI calls update() after each character to ensure timely display updates

-This approach ensures all GUI updates happen on the main thread, avoiding the "main thread is not in main loop" error.
+This approach ensures all GUI updates happen on the main thread, avoiding the "main thread is not in main loop" error, while maintaining a clean separation between the communication layer and the GUI.

 ## Running Tests